 Reading also benefits older adults in other ways.
 It can improve memory, sharpen decision-making skills, reduce stress, improve sleep, and delay cognitive decline.

-Listening to books on tape, CD, or MP3 mean that it’s no longer necessary to pick up a physical book to enjoy reading.
+Listening to books on tape, CD, or MP3 means that picking up a physical book is no longer necessary to enjoy reading.

 Because eyesight naturally declines with age, seniors may find it tiring to read on their own.